 Board of Trustees Scholarship (BTS)

-Eligible in-district high school graduates are selected by their guidance counselors.
+Each in-district high school will receive one scholarship.
+Each high school is responsible for determining and administering the process to nominate one student for the scholarship.
 Recipients must possess a 3.25 or higher GPA on a 4.0 scale or a 3.85 or higher GPA on a weighted scale.
 This scholarship pays for tuition and fees up to 62 credits.
 Scholarship can be used for up to four years, provided the recipient attends consecutive Fall and Winter semesters.
 Spring/Summer semester attendance is optional.
 Full-time enrollment is not required.
 Recipients must maintain a minimum 3.0 college GPA.

 Board of Trustees Grant (BTG)

 The BTG provides financial assistance for short-term training programs offered through the LifeLong Learning Office.
 Eligibility is determined by financial need.
 Grant pays for up to 1/3 of tuition costs or a maximum of $692.
 Applications are available in the Financial Aid Office or online.

 Eligible in-district graduates are selected by their alternative high school administrator.
 AES will cover up to 6 credit hours of tuition only each semester, up to a maximum of 30 total credit hours.
 Program must be used within four years of the initial award.

 External Scholarships are funds provided to students by local and national clubs, organizations, agencies and companies.
 Scholarship monies may be sent directly to the Financial Aid Office with instructions regarding disbursement.
 Scholarship checks made out to Delta College or Delta College and the student must be submitted to the Financial Aid Office for application to a student's account.